awestover/enchantedForest/story/full_story.md

 "Well you are the chosen one!
 Better get used to battles and exhaustion and the like."
 Buchanan said, in an air much too casual for Bob's liking.

 *Oh, not this prophecy nonsense again* Bob internally groaned.
-Buchnaan was obsessed with this prophecy that he had apparently heard many times when he was
+Buchanan was obsessed with this prophecy that he had apparently heard many times when he was
-young: that a green eyed llama herder, the first levancer among his people, would suffer a great tradgedy and go on to exact retribution on Malimost.
+young: that a green eyed llama herder, the first levancer among his people, would suffer a great tragedy and go on to exact retribution on Malimost.
 Or something.
 In truth the prophecy was incredibly vague, and muddled through constant retelling via the oral tradition.
-Somehow, Buchanan believed that Bob's victory over the unicorn in addition to the other evebts that have transpired proved that Bob was some how special and destind to save peopel form Malimost's oppressive rule.
+Somehow, Buchanan believed that Bob's victory over the unicorn in addition to the other events that have transpired proved that Bob was some how special and destined to save people form Malimost's oppressive rule.

 This of course was utter nonsense.
 His newfound levantic powers were of course very surprising.
 However it was very unlikely that Bob would become a strong levanter, and